Casa de la Real Aduana

 The Colonial Highlands are blessed with a spring-like climate year-round.
 The average day is brisk in the morning, warm and sunny in the afternoon and cool at night.
 Winter days are warm (in the 20s C), although you may require a sweater after the sun goes down.
 April and May tend to be hot and dry.
 Expect brief afternoon showers 3 or 4 times a week from June to mid-October.
 Rains are typically heaviest in July and August.

-Call us on to start planning your holiday to Casa de la Real Aduana or take a look at our itineraries to Mexico
+Call us on 858 345 1763 to start planning your vacation to Casa de la Real Aduana or take a look at our itineraries to Mexico

 One of Mexico's undiscovered gems, the Casa de la Real Aduana is a place you might dream about, a lovingly cared for and serenely beautiful retreat filled with art and antiques, which provides a charming base for exploring amazing Patzcuaro.